 Nevertheless, the process of accreditation is often worthwhile, or it would not exist.
 Accreditation allows stakeholders in your industry to know that your organization upholds the highest standards and that your test has been built according to best practices.
 These, in turn, mean that the test is very accurate in identifying candidates with a recognized level of competence, the knowledge of which benefits both employers and consumers.
+In some cases, there are external reasons, such as the reduction in governmental funding opportunities of the program is not accredited.

-About ASC
+ABOUT ASC

-ASC is an internationally recognized expert in psychometrics, certification, and test development.
-In concert with our software partners, 4ROI (www.4roi.com), we can not only consult on, but actively manage nearly all aspects of an accredited certification program.
+ASC is an internationally recognized expert in psychometrics, certification, and test development, as well as software to drive all assessment-related and certification processes.
+We can not only consult on, but actively manage nearly all aspects of an accredited certification program.

-- Website design and hosting

-- Candidate registration and scheduling

-- Handbook design and printing

 - Test development

+- Item banking

+- Form assembly

 - Job analysis

 - Standard (cutscore) setting

 - Test delivery (computer or paper)

 - Proctored testing centers

+- Virtual proctoring

+- Unproctored online testing

 - Score reporting

-- Results management

-- Back-end reporting

-- Psychometric analysis.